Hybrid biphoton spectrometer for time-resolved quantum spectroscopy across visible and near-infrared regions: Introduction

 \section{Introduction}

 The exploitation of quantum entanglement in photon pairs has opened up new frontiers in various photonic research areas, from quantum information processing to emerging applications in biophotonics and chemical physics.
-In quantum technology, entangled photons are the core resource for developing quantum computers\cite{ladd2010quantum}, secure communication networks\cite{gisin2007quantum}, and metrology tools\cite{toth2014quantum}.
-Concurrently, a new paradigm is emerging in chemical and biophotonics, where entangled photons are used as a non-classical light source to probe molecular dynamics\cite{li2023single}.
-This approach offers unique advantages over traditional classical spectroscopy, particularly through the use of time- and frequency-mode correlations of biphotons\cite{alvarez2025entangled}.
+In quantum technology, entangled photons are one of the possible resources for developing quantum computers \cite{ladd2010quantum}, secure communication networks \cite{gisin2007quantum}, and metrology tools \cite{toth2014quantum}.
+Concurrently, a new paradigm is emerging in chemical and biophotonics, where entangled photons are used as a non-classical light source to probe molecular dynamics \cite{li2023single}.
+This approach offers unique advantages over traditional classical spectroscopy, particularly through the use of time- and frequency-mode correlations of biphotons \cite{alvarez2025entangled}.
 For this emerging field to mature, advanced spectroscopic techniques capable of capturing the subtle, fast dynamics of molecular systems are required.
-While the joint spectral intensity (JSI) has become a standard method\cite{Zielnicki07062018} for characterising the frequency correlations of entangled photon pairs, its static nature fundamentally limits its application in time-sensitive studies.
-Current JSI measurement techniques - which include scanning dispersive optics\cite{PhysRevA.80.033814}, stimulated emission tomography\cite{Fang:14}, and single-photon cameras\cite{lubin2021heralded} - have made significant strides in efficiency.
-Yet, none can provide the picosecond temporal resolution necessary to track fast processes.
-This gap highlights a critical need for a new class of instrumentation: a time-resolved biphoton spectrometer.